maxskiier/zork-with-combat/README.md

 ## IMPORTANT NOTE
 This program is currently only compatable with macOS aarch64 (arm64).
-I intend to add Windows x86 support shortly.
+I intend to add Windows and macOS x86 and x86_64 support shortly.